-Nonproliferation Legislation
+Nonproliferation Statutes

 The Atomic Energy Act of 1954 (P.L.
 88-703, as amended) established rules for nuclear commerce which have become the international norm.
 The Atomic Energy Act requires that a bilateral nuclear cooperation agreement be negotiated between the United States and any foreign country before major nuclear technology can be exported to that country.
 The Nuclear Nonproliferation Act of 1978 (P.L.
 95-242) strengthened those earlier rules and established the requirement of full scope safeguards as a condition of supply.
-This means that any country except the five NPT weapon-states that wants to import nuclear technology from the United States must accept IAEA safeguards on all of its nuclear facilities.
+This means that any country, except the five NPT weapons states, that wants to import nuclear technology from the United States must accept IAEA safeguards on all of its nuclear facilities.
 This requirement has been adopted by all major nuclear suppliers except China.

 Sanctions.
 In order to deter or punish proliferators, Congress has passed many laws imposing sanctions on countries that proliferate and those who assist them.
 The Arms Export Control Act and the Foreign Assistance Act contain provisions that cut off U.S. assistance to countries that illegally acquire nuclear weapons or the means to make them.
-These sanctions were imposed on Pakistan in the 1970s and 1980s when it was caught smuggling uranium enrichment equipment from Europe and the United States.
+These sanctions were imposed on Pakistan in the 1970s and 1980s when it was found to be obtaining uranium enrichment equipment from Europe and the United States.
 However, the Pakistan sanctions were waived by Presidents Carter, Reagan, and Bush to allow continued U.S. aid to Pakistan during the Soviet invasion of Afghanistan.
 Aid was finally cut off in 1990 when President Bush did not provide the required certification that Pakistan did not possess nuclear weapons.

 In 1994 Congress passed the Nuclear Proliferation Prevention Act, which requires sanctions against countries that aid or abet the acquisition of nuclear weapons or unsafeguarded nuclear weapons materials, or non-nuclear weapons countries that obtain or explode nuclear devices.
 Sanctions include: cutoff of U.S. assistance, stringent licensing requirements for technology exports, and opposition to loans or credits from international financial institutions.
 These sanctions were imposed on India and Pakistan following their nuclear tests in May 1998, but were gradually relaxed.
 Legislation passed in the 106th Congress extended the President's authority to relax sanctions on India and Pakistan for a year, and the Senate passed a bill suspending sanctions on the two countries for 5 years.
-The FY2000 Department of Defense Appropriations bill (P.L.
-106-79) extended the authority to suspend sanctions.
 Following the September 11 terrorist attacks, President Bush lifted all remaining sanctions on India and Pakistan in response to support of U.S. operations in Afghanistan.